 A variety of fast and slow ferries connects mainland Surat Thani with Koh Samui, arriving and departing from piers at Nathon, Lipa Noi, Bang Rak and Mae Nam.

 If you're traveling through southern Thailand by car (which makes for a scenic road trip), regular car ferries run every hour from 5 a.m.-7 p.m.

 Most hotels provide airport transfers, but for a slightly cheaper option there's an official airport taxi counter, where you pay the fare in advance.

-The cabs aren't metered so, for example, it's usually 400 baht for a 10-minute ride to Bophut.
-It's 100 baht in a shared mini-bus if you're not on a tight schedule.
+Local cabs aren't metered so, for example, it's usually 400 baht ($11) for a 10-minute ride to Bophut.

-The airport has several rental counters -- Avis, Budget, Hertz, Europcar -- each offering a fleet of sedans, SUVs, mini-vans and jeeps.
+The airport has several rental counters -- Avis, Budget, Hertz, Europcar -- each offering a fleet of sedans, SUVs, minivans and jeeps.

-Motorbike rentals are popular with tourists for 150-250 baht per day depending on the bike's condition.
+Motorbike rentals are about 150-250 baht ($4-7) per day depending on the bike's condition.

-Keep in mind, the island has one of the highest road fatality rates in the country.
+The island has one of the highest road fatality rates in the country.
 Legend has it the only activity that's deadlier is sitting under a coconut tree.

-For longer distances, the rule of thumb is 100 baht per beach you want to travel to (for example, 300 baht from Chaweng to Bophut).
+For longer distances, the rule of thumb is 100 baht ($3) per beach you want to travel to (for example, 300 baht from Chaweng to Bophut).